Redix45/eXit/README.md

 eXit is the game found on the Mr Robot tv series.
 I am learning programming so the code is probably crap.

-Tiny Calculator is a C++ file that allows you to use math functions like addition, subtraction, multiplication, division, exponentiation, square root, and the log functions from the command prompt.

 ## Installation and How To Use

 This section is combined because you will already be in a terminal when cloning the project: